RasterTreeEvent

 The event handler may overwrite the current

-by passing a
+position by passing a

-to the accept()
+new position to the accept() method.

 will not be highlighted as a potential drop target, nor the "drop"

-if the mouse button is released over the item.
+event will fire on the item if the mouse button is released over the item.

 dropA value was dropped over an item.
 The

-item
+item property

 points to the tree item receiving the drop.
-The dragValue
+The dragValue property

-contains the value dropped over the item
+contains the value dropped over the item.
+The position

-property indicates where the dragValue
+property indicates where the dragValue was dropped in relation

-to the item
+to the item.

 Moving Local Items